ramonbrugman/nightshade/README.md

 ## Directory Structure

-At its most basic, Ando is a directory architecture and buid scripts.
+At it's most basic, Ando is a directory architecture and build scripts.
 The core of the code is in `app` folder.
 Compiled code is built to `dist` folder.

 ```